 With this tool you can check the focus or start an autofocus run.
 It can be used with motorized focuser or manual focuser.

-The top curve is a cross-section of the star image.
-Try to make it as narrow as possible.
+The curve in the Profile tab is a cross-section of the star image intensity.

 The HFD (Half Flux Diameter) unit is pixels.
 The history of the previous three measurement is show on the right.

 The FWHM (Full Width at Half Maximum) units are pixels and arc-seconds.